Maui wildfires death toll rises to 111 as crews search the burn area, many dealing with their own losses – KION546

 The search through the ashes of what used to be homes, business and historic landmarks is a difficult one, and identifying those lost won’t be easy as the remains are largely unrecognizable and fingerprints are rarely being found, Hawaii Gov. Josh Green said.

-Complicating matters is that it remains unclear how many people are still unaccounted for as the search continues more than a week after the fires began and spread erratically, engulfing thousands of homes on the island.
+Complicating matters is that it’s unclear how many people are still unaccounted for as the search continues more than a week after the fires began and spread erratically, engulfing thousands of homes on the island.

 The governor told CNN’s Wolf Blitzer Wednesday that “probably still over 1,000” people are unaccounted for.
 Authorities have said it’s difficult to say exactly how many are missing and how many hadn’t made contact due to telecommunications gaps.